sharowyeh/nrf-ble-app/README.md

 ### Nordic connectivity firmware programming ###
 Recommendation is v4.1.4 which function verified for this repo, it has 3 different ways to program firmware hex file to the board.

-- Method1: Use Segger tool app(nrfjprog.exe) and dev kit driver(jlinkarm) from Nordic offical website, to program hex file to dev kit.
+- Method1: Use Segger tool app(nrfjprog.exe) and dev kit driver(jlinkarm) from Nordic offical website
+  - push dongle reset button to DFU mode, program hex file to dev kit by its default bootloader.

 Also can simply install Nordic nRF Connect for Desktop:
 - Method2: Use programming app